shntnu/cytomining-hackathon-wiki/6_visualize/README.md

 Visualization, clustering and classification analysis is typically performed after normalization and feature selection of single-cell level data.

-Data input: cells vs. features matrix for each sample
+Data input: cells vs. features matrix for each sample, stored in CSV files or tab-delimit txt files.
+Standardized file names would be preferred.

 Typical data size for a mid-sized primary compound screen: 1000 cells with 20-30 selected features, 10,000 compounds.
 Makes 10^7 x 30 data points